 Not surprisingly, business schools that offer some of the most robust programs to support entrepreneurship among students and alumni include those like Stanford Graduate School of Business and UC Berkeley’s Haas School in Silicon Valley; MIT Sloan School of Management, Harvard Business School and Babson College’s F.W.
 Olin Graduate School of Business in the biotech hub of Boston, and the University of Pennsylvania’s Wharton School, NYU Stern and Columbia Business School along the pharmaceutical corridor between Philadelphia and New York City.

 But make no mistake.
 Entrepreneurship is on fire, and even schools outside of these hubs are expanding entrepreneurial offerings in a bid to attract the next Warby Parker or Rent the Runway founders.
 Northwestern’s Kellogg School launched an accelerator for student startups called the Garage last June in a parking garage on campus.
 And UCLA Anderson celebrated the launch of its own Anderson Venture Accelerator in early 2016.

-In the text that follows, we’ll offer snapshots of the entrepreneurial programs at a few of the business schools leading the charge to support entrepreneurial students—be it through courses, student clubs, business plan contests, startup incubators, mentoring programs or some combination thereof.
+In the text that follows, we’ll offer snapshots of the entrepreneurship MBA programs at a few of the business schools that are leading the charge to support entrepreneurial students—be it through courses, student clubs, business plan contests, startup incubators, mentoring programs or some combination thereof.